-Lesley Halliwell is currently undertaking a practice-based PhD (NWCDTP Award holder 2014-2020) at Manchester School of Art, Manchester Metropolitan University.
-She has an MA in Art History, Goldsmith’s College, University of London (1995), an MA in Fine Art from Manchester Metropolitan University (2001), BA(hons) from Nottingham Trent & Dip(HE) from Dartington College of Arts (1989/87).
+Lesley Halliwell recently completed her practice-based PhD (NWCDTP Award holder 2014-2020) at Manchester School of Art, Manchester Metropolitan University.
+She also has an MA in Art History, Goldsmith’s College, University of London (1995), an MA in Fine Art from Manchester Metropolitan University (2001), BA(hons) from Nottingham Trent & Dip(HE) from Dartington College of Arts (1989/87)

-Her work returns to the simple and universal constructions based on the circle and the square but with fine line and delicate nuance of surface – these are works that reward close viewing.
+Her work often returns to the simple and universal constructions based on the circle and the square but with fine line and delicate nuance of surface – these are works that reward close viewing.
 Patterning, which unifies the surface, is confounded by the reflectivity of the gilded surface and the viewer is drawn into the work as different viewpoints alter what can be seen.
-Drawings angled like pages of a book encourage “conversations” between images, and pose the question of how art should be viewed.